Chief-Strategist-J/scaibu-llm-chatbot/infrastructure/README.proxy.md

 ## Environment Variables

-- `ROUTING_SUBNET`: Routing network subnet (default: 172.28.0.0/16)
+- `PROXY_SUBNET`: Proxy network subnet (default: 172.28.0.0/16)

 ## Usage with Services

-Services connect to the routing network and use Traefik labels:
+Services connect to the proxy network and use Traefik labels:

 ```yaml
 labels: